provocon/coremedia-build-docker/README.md

 * `2110` is the current release to work with CMCC-10.
 * `2307` is the current release to work with CMCC-11.
 * `2406` is the current release to work with CMCC-12.
+* `2512` is the current release to work with CMCC-13.

-The latest Tag works with - at least again - CMCC-12-2506.0.
+The latest Tag works with - at least again - CMCC-13-2512.0.

 Unpublished, daily builds are available from the [Codeberg][codeberg] and [GitLab][gitlab] project registries.
 [GitHub][github] might receive updates.